jasonkneen/tn/README.md

 * Add more built-in recipes.

 ## Changelog
+* 2.1.0: Re-introduces command recipes (and fixes `postinstall` for `npm link`).
-* 2.x: Rewrite using traditional flags/options format for recipes.
+* 2.0.0: Rewrite using traditional flags/options format for recipes.
-* 1.x: Rewrite dropping support for `T=emulator` and `T:emulator` notations.
+* 1.0.0: Rewrite dropping support for `T=emulator` and `T:emulator` notations.
-* 0.x: Original version.
+* 0.1.0: Original version.

 ## Bugs
 When you find issues, please [report](https://github.com/FokkeZB/gittio/issues) them.
 Be sure to include *all* of the output from the gittio command that didn't work as expected.
 Also please check if there's not already in issue for it.